PhillypHenning/Witchlight/Sessions/Arc-3/Session-3.md

 ***"Hmm."***  Responsds the cloaked figure, ***"Anyway, we are all here for a reason and I don't plan on staying for.."*** motioning down to the half corpse on the ground "dinner.
 What's Skabatha response to my mother?"

 # Notes
+- Jewels gets thrown into the cells with Sevro but Jewels hasn't seen Sevro since changed into Darrow!
+-